 Training & Consultation

-I provide consultation, training, and technical assistance to programs, agencies, and systems interested in implementing best practices, improving the quality of care, and strengthening their workforce.
-Contact me for consultation and training at cj@artemisassoc.com
+We provide consultation, training, and technical assistance to programs, agencies, and systems interested in implementing best practices, improving the quality of care, and strengthening their workforce.
+Contact us for consultation and training at cj@artemisassoc.com

 Areas of specialty include: